syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axislabels.md

 ## Label customization

-The [LabelStyle]() property of axis provides options to customize the font-family, font-size, font-attributes and text color of axis labels.
-The axis labels can be customized using following properties:
+The [LabelStyle]() property of the axis provides options to customize the font family, font size, font attributes, and text color of axis labels.
+The axis labels can be customized using the following properties:

 * `Background` - Gets or sets the background color of the labels.
 * `CornerRadius` - Gets or sets a value that defines the rounded corners for labels.